PerfCake/pc4ide/README.md

 pc4ide's goal is to create graphical editor for [PerfCake](https://www.perfcake.org/) scenarios.

 However it is not intended to use this editor directly (although it is possible), because it wouldn't bring you the full functionality needed for scenario editor.
-It is expected to use pc4ide as a plugin in your favourite IDE (Eclipse, Idea and NetBeans will be supported). pc4ide's goal is to create common codebase for individual IDE plugins.
+It is expected to use pc4ide as a plugin in your favourite IDE (Eclipse, IDEA and NetBeans will be supported). pc4ide's goal is to create common codebase for individual IDE plugins.

+## Installing pc4ide into IntelliJ IDEA

+1. Navigate to [releases](https://github.com/PerfCake/pc4ide/releases) and download the latest pc4ide-intellij realease.
+2. In IntelliJ IDEA navigate to `File -> Settings -> Plugins` and select _Install plugin from disk..._
+3. Set path to the location where you downloaded the plugin
+4. Restart IDEA

+## Building from sources

+### Building core only

+If you want to build core and editor modules only than it is enough to run maven:

+    mvn clean install

+It will also trigger tests.

+### Building IntelliJ IDEA plugin

+We don't have IntelliJ libraries in any repository.
+For this reason, you must tell maven where the libraries are located.
+Any IntelliJ IDEA installation contains these libraries in installation location.
+Hence, you can build IntelliJ plugin using maven.

+    mvn clean install -Dintellij.home=<INTELLIJ_HOME>

+where `<INTELLIJ_HOME>` stands for location where you have IntelliJ IDEA installed.

 ## Contributing

 We would very appreciate if you decide to contribute.
 There are many opportunities such as sending pull request or reporting issue with bug or possible enhancement.